Tomjiao480/U-maceralnet/README.md

 # Project name
-U-MaceralNet: A Deep Learning Model for Coal Maceral Segmentation
+U-Maceralnet: A Deep Learning Model for Coal Maceral Images Segmentation
 ##  Title of manuscript
 An Improved U-Net Model for the Identification of Coal Macerals

 # 📌 Overview
-U-MaceralNet is a deep learning-based semantic segmentation model specifically designed for **coal maceral analysis**.
-By integrating **Dynamic Snake Convolution** and **External Attention Mechanism**, U-MaceralNet effectively enhances the segmentation accuracy of **lathy coal macerals** while addressing the challenges in coal petrography image processing.
+U-MaceralNet is a deep learning-based semantic segmentation model specifically designed for **identification of coal maceral images**.
+By integrating **Dynamic Snake Convolution** and **External Attention Mechanism**, U-MaceralNet effectively enhances the segmentation accuracy of **lathy coal macerals** while addressing the challenges in coal maceral images processing.
+The U-maceralnet model achieves average values of 84.01% for pixel accuracy (PA), 75.29% for intersection over union (IoU), 87.58% for precision, and 89.77% for recall.
 # 🔥 Key Features

--   **High-accuracy segmentation** of coal macerals
--   **Dynamic Snake Convolution** for improved lathy structure recognition
+-   using **Dynamic Snake Convolution** to improve lathy structure recognition
--   **External Attention Mechanism** to enhance feature representation
+-   using **External Attention Mechanism** to enhance feature representation
--   **Optimized U-Net backbone** for coal maceral datasets
-- **Pixel-level segmentation** to ensure detailed maceral classification
+-   using **Pixel-level segmentation** to ensure detailed maceral classification
+-   achving **High-accuracy segmentation** of coal maceral images

 # 🚀 Installation
 ### Prerequisites